 Temporary hires for sabbatical replacements or occasional courses.
 This non-tenure-track designation can be combined with any rank (instructor, assistant professor, etc.).

-International scholars who may be at the College to teach or to conduct research, often as part of an exchange program.
+International scholars who may be here to teach or to conduct research, often as part of an exchange program.

 Do not capitalize.